ReexpressAI/Example_Data/README.md

 For [Tutorial 7: Reexpress is your reliable co-pilot for enterprise and professional AI-augmented data analysis (YouTube)](https://youtu.be/ipSZf3h8vLY) see the [Tutorial 7 Readme](tutorials/tutorial7_factcheck/README.md).

-For "Tutorial 8: Reexpress+GPT-4 unlocks the future potential of AI for legal professionals" see the [Tutorial 8 Readme](tutorials/tutorial8_legalbench/README.md).
+For "Tutorial 8: Reexpress+GPT-4 unlocks the potential of AI for legal professionals" see the [Tutorial 8 Readme](tutorials/tutorial8_legalbench/README.md).